StreamElements/docs/docs/chatbot/commands/default/accountage.md

 ---
 id: accountage
+title: Using the !accountage Command to Check Twitch Account Age
 sidebar_label: "!accountage"
 description: "Check the age of any Twitch account using the !accountage command"
+tags:
+  - chatbot
+  - commands
+  - moderation
 keywords:
 - accountage
 - account age